Vincent Palermo: Power struggle

-With Amari's death, there was no clear candidate to become the new acting boss.
+After Amari died in 1997, there was no clear candidate to become the new acting boss.
 Riggi, still in prison, restructured the family and created a ruling panel to run it in order to avoid a potential power struggle.
 Riggi appointed longtime members of the crime family to the panel: Vincent Palermo, Girolamo "Jimmy" Palermo (no relation to Vincent), and Charles Majuri.
 However, Majuri, furious that he wasn't appointed acting boss, decided to murder the two Palermos and take effective control of the DeCavalcante family.
 He asked Gallo to murder Vincent Palermo, but Gallo alerted Palermo about the plot.

 To protect himself, Palermo decided to murder Majuri instead.
 Over the years, Majuri had made many enemies by removing fellow mobsters from a labor union that he controlled and taking their money.
 Palermo was able to recruit Capo, Gallo, and Joseph Masella to find and kill Majuri.
 However, on the one occasion when they were ready to kill Majuri, they became nervous and decided not to do it.
 When they reported their failure back to Palermo, he decided that Majuri didn't pose a threat after all and cancelled the murder contract.
 By the mid-90s, Palermo was the de facto boss of the DeCavalcante family, with Riggi reigning as boss in absentia from jail.